JDNafz/JDNafz/AlgoExpert/AlgoExpertReadMe.md

 A few of my solutions to coding interview questions on [AlgoExpert.io](https://www.algoexpert.io)

-I am offically half way to a certificate from AlgoExpert!
-66/100 completed towards my certificate!
+I am close to finishing my certificate from AlgoExpert, 70/100 completed!

 ## Questions